georg-wolflein/when-should-I/README.md

 Options:
-  --host        the hostname                     [string] [default: "127.0.0.1"] --port        the port to listen on                   [number] [default: 3000] --interval    the interval (in minutes) that data points should be graphed
+  --host        the hostname                     [string] [default: "127.0.0.1"] --port        the port to listen on                   [number] [default: 3000] --base        the base URL of the server, excluding leading and trailing
-                                                          [number] [default: 15]
-  --database    the URI to the database server
+                backslash                                 [string] [default: ""] --interval    the interval (in minutes) that data points should be graphed [number] [default: 15] --database    the URI to the database server